Timeline: Crackdown on protests in Syria

 December 15 - Russia offers the U.N.
 Security Council a new, stronger draft resolution on violence in Syria.
 Western envoys say the Russian text needs toughening up and can negotiate.

+December 17 - An Arab League ministerial panel meets to address Syria's stance on the Arab peace plan.

-December 19 - Syria signs the Arab League peace plan, agreeing to let observers into the country.
+December 19 - Syria signs the Arab League peace plan, agreeing to let observers into the country to monitor implementation of the deal to pull troops from protest-hit towns, free political prisoners and start talking to dissidents.

+-- Syrian Observatory for Human Rights says more than 60 army deserters were shot as they tried to flee their base.
+It also counted 40 civilians shot dead across Syria.

 -- The U.N.
 General Assembly condemns Syria for its crackdown and human rights abuses, in a vote that highlights Damascus' growing isolation at the world body.